BDC Hamburger Icon

 Goldfish’s creative video contest

-In collaboration with Traeger Grills, Yeti held an Instagram photo contest that asked users to post an image of where they liked to barbeque, then add the hashtag #YETIxTraegerBBQ to tag Yeti and Traeger’s accounts.
+In collaboration with grill maker Traeger, Yeti held an Instagram photo contest that asked users to post an image of where they liked to barbecue and then add the hashtag #YETIxTraegerBBQ to tag Yeti’s and Traeger’s accounts.
 The unique hashtag wound up in over 1,000 original social posts.
-Yeti and Traeger later repurposed these posts on their own social media.
+Yeti and Traeger later repurposed these posts on their own social media accounts.

 GoMacro’s tag-a-friend contest